nkon05/component/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Description**:
     - This component will model how a cafe runs.
   - **Kernel Methods**:
-    - getMenuPrice(int item)
+    - double getMenuPrice(int item): returns price of an item
-    -
+    - boolean isReady(orderNum): returns true if the order is ready
   - **Secondary Methods**:
-    - getOrderPrice(int orderNum)
+    - double getOrderPrice(int orderNum): returns total cost of an order
+    - void orderFinished(int orderNum): removes the order from the Queue once finished
+    - int[] takeOrder(): returns array of all of the items in the order
+    - void makeOrder(int [] items): adds order to the Queue
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
       - No I don't think this should be mutable because I think it would just be one per cafe.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
 Answer and explain:
       - This would probably rely on a queue to track orders.
 I'm not really sure.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
       - No???
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, I can implement my secondary methods using my kernel methods because my kernal methods are more general, while my secondary methods are more specific.
+One example is that the getOrderPrice method would use the getMenuPrice for each item in the order.

 - Component Design #2: <!-- TODO: give component a name then delete this comment -->